ldoguin/freecodecamp-survey/README.md

 module.exports = { handler }
 ```
+  <1> The event object allows us to get the body of the request.
+It's text, we can parse this text into a JSON object and assign it to the field called `data`.
+  <2> To make sure we did receive our JSON object, we change the returned message and use the field `data.name`.

 You should see a different message in the web dev console, you should see `{"name":"yourName"}`.